Catalan nationalism: Referendum and political developments since 2006

 In 2006, a referendum was held on amending the Statute of Autonomy of Catalonia of 1979 to further expand the authority of the Catalan government.
 It was approved by 73.24% of the voters or 35.78% of the census, and became effective as of August 9, 2006.
 However, the turnout of 48.84% represented an unprecedented high abstention in Catalonia's democratic history.
 This has been cited both as a symptom of having large sectors in the average populace disengaged or at odds with the politics of identity in Catalonia, and, alternatively, as a symptom of fatigue among Catalan nationalists who would like to see bolder steps towards political autonomy or independence.
 In this regard, both Esquerra Republicana de Catalunya (Catalan pro-independence left wing) and Partido Popular (Spanish right wing) campaigned against having the 2006 Statute of Autonomy passed: the former considered it too little, the latter too much.

 On September 11, 2012 between 600,000 (according to Spanish Government Delegation in Barcelona) and 2 million (according to the organisers) people gathered in central Barcelona calling for independence from Spain.
 In September and October, numerous Catalan municipalities declared themselves to be Free Catalan Territory.

 On September 11, 2013 the Catalan Way took place, consisting of a 480-kilometre (300 mi) human chain with 1.6 million people in support of Catalan independence.

-Since the economic crisis of 2008, the government of Artur Mas has moved away from its former regionalist position and come to overtly support Catalan independence.
+Following the economic crisis of 2008, the government of Artur Mas moved away from its former regionalist position and came to overtly support Catalan independence.
 The Catalan government held a non-binding popular consultation on the subject in 2014.
 Catalan nationalists polled well in the 2015 election to the Catalan parliament, which Artur Mas declared to be a referendum-election.

 In the 2017 Catalan regional election the nationalist parties that support the creation of an independent state (JuntsxCat, ERC and CUP) obtained a plurality of seats, but a minority of votes with less than 50%.
-The most voted party remained to be the non-nationalist Citizens (Cs).
+The most voted party remained the non-nationalist Citizens (Cs).